opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

 OpenCV Basics
 =============

 .. note:: We assume that by now you have already read the previous tutorials.
-Read the "First JavaFX Application with OpenCV" tutorial otherwise.
+If not, please check previous tutorials at `<http://polito-java-opencv-tutorials.readthedocs.org/en/latest/index.html>`_.
+You can also find the source code and resources at `<https://github.com/java-opencv/Polito-Java-OpenCV-Tutorials-Source-Code>`_

 What we will do in this tutorial
 --------------------------------